kkhwan1/naver_blrank/replit.md

 ### Backend

 The backend is built with Node.js, Express.js, and TypeScript, using tsx for development and esbuild for production.
 It provides RESTful API endpoints for managing keywords and measurements.
-Data is stored in PostgreSQL via Supabase (Seoul region) using Drizzle ORM, with an in-memory fallback for development.
+Data is stored in Replit's built-in PostgreSQL database using Drizzle ORM.
+Sessions are persisted in PostgreSQL for production stability, ensuring login sessions survive server restarts.
 A key component is the HTML parser, utilizing Cheerio to accurately detect Smart Block rankings using the `fds-comps-footer-more-subject` CSS selector, offering high accuracy and performance.
 An automated `node-cron` scheduler allows configurable measurement intervals (1h, 6h, 12h, 24h) per keyword.
 The system also extracts comprehensive blog metadata and JSON data from Naver HTML for improved data coverage and includes a keyword recommendation caching system.

 ### Data Models